james-cole/manifold-lab/content/authors/douglas_wyllie/_index.md

 - PhD Students
 ---

-Douglas Wyllie is a MRes + PhD student in the AI Enabled Healthcare Systems CDT based in the Centre for Medical Imaging Computing (CMIC), University College London.
-His research focus is in the application of multi-modal data fusion for the prognosis of Dementia.
+Douglas Wyllie is a MRes + PhD student in the AI Enabled Healthcare Systems CDT and is based at the Hawkes Institute, University College London.
+His research focus is in the application of multi-modal data fusion for the prediction and prognosis of Dementia.